StefanoSicilia/Hadamard-Decomposition/README.md

 3) projBCD: projected block coordinate descent onto on $\mathcal{B}\_{m,r}$ and $\mathcal{B}\_{n,r}$.
 4) BCD: it uses the 4 block coordinate descent algorithm described in the paper [WVG25] S. Wertz, A. Vandaele, N.Gillis, Efficient algorithms for the Hadamard decomposition, 2025.

-In the repository 'tests' you can find the codes for generating the numerical experiments in the paper and also the script 'example_HadDec' to try the codes for small examples.
+In the repository 'tests' you can find the codes for generating the numerical experiments in the paper.
+The script 'example_HadDec' is a simple script to try the codes for small examples.

 Before running any code, please run Install.m to have all paths added.
 To run the method 'Manopt', the codes need $\texttt{Manopt}$ software by

-[4] N. Boumal, B. Mishra, P.-A. Absil, and R. Sepulchre.
+[BMAS14] N. Boumal, B. Mishra, P.-A. Absil, and R. Sepulchre.
 Manopt, a Matlab toolbox for optimization on manifolds.
 The Journal of Machine Learning Research, 15(1):1455–1459, 2014.